angrybacon/doomsday-wiki/markdown/articles/2022/02/10/axion-mega-report.md

 | 8-Cast               | 1 |

 Death & Taxes was the highest represented archetype followed by UR Delver and then Lands.
-The meta diversity was huge which was great to see with 23 uniquue archetypes on display.
+The meta diversity was huge which was great to see with 23 unique archetypes on display.
 Obviously in a small paper event it's hard to draw any major conclusions other than people played what they could/what they enjoy but it was nice to see so many different decks on display.